aubreyrjones/qwerk/README.md

 0. The lead runs the `qwerk sign reviewed` command, and the requirement file is automatically moved from the `backlog` hierarchy to the corresponding main category directory.
 0. The lead checks the resulting signature file and requirement file rename into the project's version control system.

+The first two steps might be combined through the usage of the `qwerk new` command, but that isn't conceptually different from what's described above.

 Qwerkfile
 ---------